-Owing to the competitive and changeable economic environment and the impacts from population and climate change, Poya shall keep making differentiation by market positioning and upgrading its services to pursue better operating performance.
-With the support of all personnel and the management, there are 201 stores national wide by the end of 2018.
-The operating revenue and profit for the year after tax in 2018 are NT\$14.1 billion and NT\$1.7 billion respectively, both of which reached the record highs.
+Owing to the impact of changeable external environment, Poya shall keep making differentiation by market positioning, upgrading its services, and developing high-quality products to pursue better operating performance.
+With the dedication of all personnel and the management, there were 235 stores nationwide by the end of 2019 including 230 Poya and 5 Poya Home.
+The operating revenue and profit after tax in 2019 were NT\$15.8 billion and NT\$1.9 billion respectively, both of which reached the record high.

-In terms of the business operation, Poya keeps optimizing 5th generation stores and introduces 6th generation stores to upgrade the image of market position and to activate the selling space with the spirits of "Beauty, Trendy, Color".
-In addition to creating brand value, Poya also focuses on product quality.
+In terms of the business operation, Poya International keeps optimizing stores, enriching merchandise display, and creating selling space with the spirits of "Beauty, Trendy, and Color.
+In addition to cultivating Poya's culture and brand value, we also pursue value of product quality.
 With the core value of offering high CP ratio products (Cost-Performance Ratio), Poya can raise the satisfaction level of the customers.
-As there is the trend of consuming fair-priced and fashion products, Poya will irregularly offers promotion and holds activities to reward our customers.
-We hope to intensify the positive feeling in fair-price for our customers, and provide great fun when they make the purchase.
-Moreover, Poya will keep providing better services, tracing the consuming behaviors of the members periodically, and maintaining the permanent value of the customers.
+Riding on the trend of consuming fashion products with fair price, Poya will irregularly offer promotion and hold activities to reward our customers.
+We hope to intensify positive feeling in fair price and provide great fun and pleasant shopping experience for our customers.
+Moreover, Poya will keep optimizing services, tracing consumer behaviors of our members periodically, and maintaining the permanent value of customers.

-B. 2018 Business results
+B. 2019 Business results